weeeBox/mobile-system-design/exercises/file-downloader-library.md

 - Listen to your interviewer and keep track of the time.

 Try to cover as much ground as possible without digging too much into the implementation details.

+## Looking for more content?
+I’m thinking about creating an in-depth mobile system design course on top of the free articles.
+Please, fill out this [form](https://forms.gle/KfvmZhPNPMRBE8Jj9) to express your interest!